 Safe Harbor Statement

-Some of the statements contained in this news release that are not purely historical statements discuss future expectations or state other forward-looking information related to third quarter of 2008 financial results and business outlook for 2008.
+Some of the statements contained in this news release that are not purely historical statements discuss future expectations or state other forward-looking information related to financial results and business outlook for 2009 and 2010.
 Those statements are subject to known and unknown risks, uncertainties and other factors that could cause the actual results to differ materially from those contemplated by the statements.
 The “forward-looking” information is based on management’s current intent, belief, expectations, estimates and projections regarding our company and our industry.
 You should be aware that those statements only reflect our predictions.
 Actual events or results may differ substantially.
-Important factors that could cause our actual results to be materially different from the forward-looking statements are disclosed under the heading “Risk Factors” in our annual report on Form 10-K for the year ended December 31, 2007 and our quarterly reports on Form 10-Q for the quarters ended March 31, June 30, and September 30, 2008.
+Important factors that could cause our actual results to be materially different from the forward-looking statements are disclosed under the heading “Risk Factors” in our annual report on Form 10-K for the year ended December 31, 2008 and our quarterly report on Form 10-Q for the quarters ended March 31, 2009, June 30, 2009, and September 30, 2009.
 Although we believe that the expectations reflected in the forward-looking statements are reasonable, we cannot guarantee future results, levels of activity, performance or achievements.
 This cautionary statement is provided pursuant to Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
 The forward-looking statements in this release are made only as of the date hereof and we undertake no obligation to update publicly any forward-looking statement for any reason, even if new information becomes available or other events occur in the future.

 About Non-GAAP Financial Information